-For people who are living with severe to profound hearing loss, captioned phones can be an excellent tool to communicate with friends, family members and professional contacts.
-Captioned phones are especially important because phone conversations are often difficult for people with hearing loss as they are not able to rely on lip reading and contextual cues to derive meaning from conversations.
-Also, telephones typically do not transmit the full frequency range of speech, which can present a real challenge for anyone whose speech understanding is already compromised.
+For people with hearing loss, talking on a standard phone can be challenging, even with hearing aids or cochlear implants.
+Telephones typically do not transmit the full frequency range of speech, which can present a challenge for anyone, but especially people who don't hear well.
 Many people with untreated hearing loss shy away from using the phone or rely on others, often isolating themselves, which can contribute to loneliness, depression and other negative health effects.

-Captioned telephones are special phones that can be used in a home or place of employment and have a built-in screen that displays text captions of the conversation during the call in near-real time.
-When a call is made, the captioned phone automatically connects to a Captioned Telephone Service (CTS).
+When a call is made, the captioned phone (landline or via the app) automatically connects to a Captioned Telephone Service (CTS).
 When the other person answers the phone, the caller hears whatever they say just like with a traditional telephone call.
-At the same time, the CTS uses advanced voice recognition technology and specially trained communications assistants to transcribe everything that is said said into captions, which appear in almost simultaneously on the phone display.
+At the same time, the CTS uses advanced voice recognition technology and specially trained communications assistants to transcribe everything that is said into captions, which appear almost simultaneously on the phone display.

-Anyone with a hearing loss that impairs telephone use may be an eligible candidate for a captioned phone.
-FCC regulations prohibit use of captioned telephone services by people who don't have a hearing loss that necessitates it.
-See a hearing care professional or a captioned telephone retailer for more information.
+To get these free services, you generally have to register to use and self-certify that you have hearing loss that impairs your ability to use a standard phone.
+Federal regulations prohibit the use of captioned telephone services by people who don't have a hearing loss that necessitates it.

-In some programs, FCC regulations require a Professional Certification form signed by a hearing care practitioner or other health services professional to receive a free captioned telephone and captioned telephone service.
-The form certifies that an individual has a hearing loss and requires Captioned Telephone Service to communicate effectively by telephone.
+In some programs, FCC regulations require a professional certification form signed by a hearing care practitioner or other health services professional to receive a free captioned telephone and captioned telephone service.
+The form certifies that a person has hearing loss.

 What to expect